 – Monitor data accuracy

-After removing duplicate GA4 tags, monitor the information on your Google Analytics reports to assure that the data is being tracked correctly.
+After removing duplicate GA4 tags, monitor the information on your Google Analytics reports to ensure that the data is being tracked correctly.
 Verify important metrics and events to ensure they match up with your goals.

 By following the above steps, you should be able to rectify the issue of multiple/duplicate GA4 tags on your website and ensure accurate tracking of your analytics data.